magnesiumlabs/lasco/src/display/README.md

 # Display

-Utilities for applying display type of an element.
+Utilities for applying display type of element.

 ## Usage

-Use the `{key}` class for setup the display type.
+Use the `{key}` class for set up the display type.

 ```html